 A form of relief printing that makes use of readily available styrofoam meat and vegetable trays.

 What You Need:

 - Styrofoam meat trays.

 - Soft rubber brayers (printing rollers that can be found at art supply stores).
-You can substitute small paint rollers or even paint brushes if rollers aren't readily available.
+You can substitute small paint rollers, or a spoon if rollers aren't readily available.

 - An old cookie tray or a piece of plexiglass to roll the ink out on.

 - First cut the edges off of the trays so that you have a flat surface to work on.